 In this primordial soup, though, some recognisably Simpsons traditions are starting to develop.
 Montages, freezeframe-inviting sign gags and cutaways to a semi-unrelated scene are all increasingly common, as the writers explore ways to squeeze in more jokes.

-Right from the first episode, there’s a spike in musical numbers.
+Right from the first episode, there’s also a spike in musical numbers.
 “Stark Raving Dad” (3.1) has Michael Jackson and Bart teaming up for “Happy Birthday, Lisa”.
-Sting teams up with a bunch of fictional Springfield celebrities for “We’re Sending Our Love Down the Well”, and Lurleen Lumpkin has a whole run of her own songs.
+Sting teams up with a bunch of fictional Springfield celebrities for “We’re Sending Our Love Down the Well”, and Lurleen Lumpkin has a whole run of original songs.
 There’s the Cheers theme song parody in “Flaming Moe’s” (3.10) and, of course, the immortal “Talkin’ Softball”.

 The standout is “Black Widower” (3.21), where Sideshow Bob is released from prison and makes the step from armed robbery to attempted murder.
 It showcases a completely different kind of writing for the show, with a genuinely thought-out mystery – the writers teamed up with Thomas Chastain, crime novelist and president of the Mystery Writers of America at the time – that puts Bart in the role of detective.
 Mystery stories are a format the show will return to in the future, giving us some of its very best episodes.